A blissful oasis invites you to leave the real world behind. Charming, comfortable, but extremely elegant. Luxurious without being intimidating.

 What to eat?

 One of only two restaurants in the Algarve (and one of only three in Portugal) with two Michelin stars.
 Austrian Dieter Koschina has been at Vila Joya since 1991 and is a perfect gentleman as well as a superb chef.
 Degustation (tasting) dinners are suitably waist-enhancing and the food is international with a modern Portuguese twist.
 Attention to detail is as expected and breathtaking.
 Lovely outdoor heated pool has a small bar and serves lighter food during the day, plus excellent jugs of white sangria.

 A good tip?
 Lunch is a favourite.
-The views are lovely, so close to the sea and so quiet.
+The views are fantastic, so close to the sea and so quiet.
 The gardens are beautiful and it is a real haven.
-They serve an a la carte menu or a set four-course lunch, which is priced accordingly.
+They serve an a la carte menu or a set three-course lunch, which is priced accordingly.
 But be warned - chef likes to tempt you, and a '4 course lunch' also has several small treats in between courses.